Chakradhar-Jeereddy/k8-resources/01_why_k8s.md

 ***Limatation for Managed k8s***
 1) No ssh accress to the control plane.
 2) EKSCTL to manage control plane.
+Installation readme (https://github.com/eksctl-io/eksctl)
 3) KUBECTL to manage resource plane/nodes.

 ***K8s***
 - We build the image with docker and run the container using k8s.